readmeio/metrics-sdks/docs/cloudflare-workers.md

 ![Cloudflare App installation](https://files.readme.io/5f77c35-readme.png)

 Once you log in with ReadMe and configure which routes to track on your API, you are all set!
-Just click the install button to finish the process and logs should start appearing in your dashboard as requests come in.
+Click the install button to finish the process and logs should start appearing in your dashboard as requests come in.

 > 🚧 DNS Records Setting
 >